The office has evolved steadily since the days of the windowless grey cubicles that only allowed for social interaction at the watercooler.

 But studies have also found that exercise and fitness increase productivity at work.

-As documented in one report that surveyed bosses about there opinions on their workforce and how their worker’s commute affected their productivity.
+As documented in one report that surveyed bosses about their opinions on their workforce and how their worker’s commute affected their productivity.

 The study concluded the following: a third (33%) of the employers felt cyclists were more productive at work, 44%described staff who cycled as more efficient, and 89% said they were more energized.